paplhjak/paplhjak.github.io/_pages/about.md

   - /about.html
 ---

 Jakub is a Ph.D. student at the Center for Machine Perception.
-His research interests are semi-supervised learning, reject-option classification and prediction under distribution shift.
+His research interests include semi-supervised learning, reject-option classification and prediction under distribution shift.